elliottmd/roots-collections/README.md

 Hello
 ```

-If the file names follow the following patter:
+If the file names follow the following pattern:

 ```
 /posts/2015-05-04-this-is-a-blog-post.md